 This pose is beneficial for those who have poor core strength and struggle with back pain.
 While building that core, other poses can be difficult and discouraging.
 When you add back pain into the mix, it might deter you from yoga.
 This pose requires no core strength and stretches out the back.
 On a yoga mat, sit in a kneeled position.
-Then, slowly lean down, with arms outstretched and hands touching the mat.
-Based on your comfortability level, you can either reach your hands out more or keep them closer to your body.
-A modification for this pose would be to sit in a chair with your feet touching the ground.
-Then, slowly bend down and place your hands on the mat between your feet.

 The suggested time for this pose is anywhere from 30 seconds to one minute.
 If it’s for meditative purposes, you can increase the time to your liking.
 3-5 minutes is usually a good stopping point when using this pose for meditation.